A Brief Introduction to Roatan…

 It is estimated that as many as 5000 Bay Islanders were working on company ships or supply vessels used by the US merchant fleet during the Second World War.

-In December of 1957, The National Assembly created the municipal of Santos Guardiola by the 10th decree of Congress; it became official in 1960.
+In December of 1957, The National Assembly created the municipality of Santos Guardiola by the 10th decree of Congress; it became official in 1960.

 LANSA Airline began air service from La Ceiba to and from Roatan in the year 1963 using DC3S airlines.